H-ay-p/be-nc-news/README.md

 This is an nc_news api where one can view articles, view comments and post comments.

 To clone, please fork the repo and then type "git clone " followed by the http link in your terminal.
-Then you can push any changes to your own version of the repo.
+Run "npm i" to install dependencies.

 You will need .env files - Create two .env files (.env.test and .env.development).
 In each one, insert "PGDATABASE=" followed by the relevant database name (found in setup.sql).